Knee replacement recovery will vary from person to person but is generally really good. 92% of partial knee replacements last at least 20 years.

 Occasionally the fittings may come loose or arthritis may develop in the other side of the knee in which case a Total Knee Replacement will be performed.
 For more information see the Risks and Problems page.

-If you want to know more about knee replacement surgery, visit the following sections:
+If you want to know more about knee replacement recovery and surgery, visit the following sections:

 Overview: Including who Partial Knee Replacements are suitable for and what is involved